shahankhugar/MARVEL_V2/Task11_ESP32.md

 ## What is the ESP32?

-The ESP32 is a microcontroller similar to the Arduino Uno but with one critical addition — built-in WiFi and Bluetooth.
-This means it can connect to a local network and communicate wirelessly, something the Arduino Uno cannot do without external modules.
+I've worked with Arduino before but the ESP32 is a step up.
+It's a microcontroller like Arduino but it has built-in WiFi and Bluetooth — which means it can connect to a network on its own without any extra modules.
+That one difference opens up a completely different category of projects.

-This makes the ESP32 ideal for IoT (Internet of Things) projects — devices that can be controlled or monitored over a network.
-In this task, the ESP32 acts as a standalone web server, hosting a webpage that controls a physical LED connected to one of its GPIO pins.
+In this task I used that WiFi capability to turn the ESP32 into a web server — basically a tiny website hosted on the chip itself that lets you control an LED from your phone's browser.

 ---

-## What is a Web Server?
+## How the Web Server Works

-A web server is a program that listens for requests from a browser and sends back responses — usually HTML pages.
-Normally web servers run on large computers in data centres.
-The ESP32 is powerful enough to run a lightweight web server locally on the chip itself.

-When connected to the same WiFi network, any device — phone, laptop, tablet — can open the ESP32's IP address in a browser, see the control page, and send commands to toggle the LED.
+The idea is simple once you understand it.
+The ESP32 connects to your WiFi and gets an IP address — something like `192.168.1.105`.
+You open that IP in your browser, the ESP32 sends back an HTML page with ON and OFF buttons.
+You click a button, your browser sends a request to the ESP32, and the ESP32 turns the LED on or off.

+No cloud, no internet needed.
+Just the ESP32 and your phone on the same WiFi.

+Step by step:
+- ESP32 connects to WiFi using the SSID and password in the code
+- It starts a web server listening on port 80 (standard HTTP)
+- You open the IP in your browser — ESP32 sends back the control page
+- Click ON → browser hits `/on` → ESP32 sets GPIO pin HIGH → LED turns on
+- Click OFF → browser hits `/off` → ESP32 sets GPIO pin LOW → LED turns off

 ---

-## How it Works

-**Step 1 — ESP32 connects to WiFi**

-The code is given your WiFi network name (SSID) and password.
-On startup, the ESP32 connects to that network and is assigned a local IP address (like `192.168.1.105`).

-**Step 2 — Web server starts**

-The ESP32 starts listening on port 80 — the standard HTTP port.
-Any browser request to that IP address is handled by the ESP32.

-**Step 3 — Browser loads the control page**

-When you open the IP address in your browser, the ESP32 sends back an HTML page with two buttons — LED ON and LED OFF.

-**Step 4 — Button press sends a request**

-Clicking ON sends a GET request to `/on`.
-Clicking OFF sends a request to `/off`.
-The ESP32 reads the URL path and acts accordingly.

-**Step 5 — GPIO pin is toggled**

-The LED is connected to a GPIO pin.
-When `/on` is received, the pin is set HIGH — current flows and the LED turns on.
-When `/off` is received, the pin is set LOW — LED turns off.

----

 ## GPIO Pins

 GPIO stands for General Purpose Input Output.
-These are the pins on the ESP32 that can be configured as either inputs (reading sensors, buttons) or outputs (controlling LEDs, motors).
-In this task, one GPIO pin was configured as an output to control the LED.
+These are the pins you connect components to.
+Each pin can be set as either an input (reading a sensor or button) or an output (controlling an LED or motor).
+Here I configured one GPIO pin as output and connected the LED to it.

 ---

-## Configuring Arduino IDE for ESP32
+## Setting Up Arduino IDE for ESP32

-By default Arduino IDE only supports Arduino boards.
-To upload code to an ESP32 you need to add the ESP32 board package:
+This part took a bit of setup.
+By default Arduino IDE doesn't support ESP32 — you have to manually add the board package.

-Go to **File → Preferences** → paste the ESP32 board manager URL into "Additional Board Manager URLs":
+Go to **File → Preferences** → paste this URL in "Additional Board Manager URLs":
 ```
 https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json
 ```

-Then go to **Tools → Board → Board Manager** → search ESP32 → install.

-After installation, select the correct ESP32 board from **Tools → Board**, set the correct COM port, and upload as normal.
+Then **Tools → Board → Board Manager** → search ESP32 → install.
+After that you can select the ESP32 board and upload like normal.

 ---

-## Code Overview
+## The Code

 ```cpp
 #include <WiFi.h>